 Rain radars use microwave radiation (centimetre wavelengths) to detect backscatter from water drops and ice particles in precipitating clouds, and to measure the vertical profile of such particles.
 One of the key challenges with such radars is suppressing the return from Earth’s surface (ground clutter), which is inevitably much stronger than the rain echo.
 Recent instruments however, can map the 3D distribution of precipitating water and ice in a relatively narrow swath (around 200 km) along the track of a low-altitude satellite, making it possible to infer more precise estimates of instantaneous rainfall.

 The Precipitation Radar (PR) on the Tropical Rainfall Measuring Mission, launched in 1997, was the first radar in space with the capability to measure rainfall.
 PR provided 3D maps of storm structure and invaluable information on the intensity and distribution of rain, rain type and storm depth.
 NASA’s CloudSat uses an advanced 94 GHz radar to ‘slice’ through clouds to see their vertical structure, providing a completely new observational capability from space.
 These instruments are the first to study cloud profiles on a global basis, and to look at their structure, composition and effects.
-From early 2014, the Global Precipitation Measurement mission – an international cooperative programme – will provide more frequent and complete sampling of Earth’s precipitation using a constellation of satellites.
-As of 2016, the Japanese instrument on the ESA–JAXA EarthCARE mission, the 94 GHz CPR, will continue providing cloud profile observations, with increased sensitivity and additional Doppler capability to observe vertical motion.
+From early 2014, the Global Precipitation Measurement mission – an international cooperative programme – has provided more frequent and complete sampling of Earth’s precipitation using a constellation of satellites.
+As of 2018, the Japanese instrument on the ESA–JAXA EarthCARE mission, the 94 GHz CPR, will continue providing cloud profile observations, with increased sensitivity and additional Doppler capability to observe vertical motion.

 Measurements from cloud radar give information on cloud type and amount, and, more importantly, on cloud profile (currently not measured).
 This information is required both for improving numerical weather prediction and for climate studies.
 Scientists believe that some of the main uncertainties in climate model simulations are due to the difficulties in adequately representing clouds and their radiative properties.
 Satellite observations have now started to address this issue.